ByteProject/Puny-BuildTools/README.md

 ## Installation

 Below instructions are intended for `Debian` based systems like `Ubuntu` and may vary if you are using a different distro.
+The recommended system is `Ubuntu`.

 Open a Bash terminal.
 In your home directory, create a folder named `FictionTools` with